cunio-technologies/laravel-auth0/README.md

-# Laravel Auth0 Plugin
+# Laravel OpenID Plugin

-This plugin helps you integrate your [Laravel](https://laravel.com/) WebApp with [Auth0](https://auth0.com/) to achieve Single Sign On with a few simple steps.
+This plugin helps you integrate your [Laravel](https://laravel.com/) WebApp with [OpenID](https://auth0.com/) to achieve Single Sign On with a few simple steps.

 ## Installation